 Verification for Clock-hour Certificate Programs

-Approximately 1 out of 4 students who submit a FAFSA are selected for an official review in a process called Federal Verification.
-Incomplete or conflicting information on your FAFSA may lead to Verification, or your FAFSA record may be chosen at random.
-Please understand that no federal aid or private loans will be credited toward your College bill until Verification is finalized.
+About one out of ten students who submit a FAFSA are selected for an official review in a process called Federal Verification.
+Incomplete or conflicting information on your FAFSA may lead to verification, or your FAFSA record may be chosen at random by Federal Student Aid.
+Please understand that no federal aid or private loans will be credited toward your College bill until verification is finalized.